VulkreoN/R-TYPE/Documentation/DevelopperDocumentation.md

-# Developper Documentation
+# Developer Documentation

 ## **Introduction**

-This project is developped in C++ using the SFML library for the graphical part and Asio for the Network part.
+This project is developed in C++ using the SFML library for the graphical part and Asio for the Network part.

 there is a link to their documentation below:
 - [ASIO](https://think-async.com/Asio/asio-1.24.0/doc/)